Food Waste Collection Pails Available

 SB 1383 requires jurisdictions to implement mandatory organic waste collection and recycling in this statewide effort to divert organic waste from landfills.

-Upland residents are now required to separate their food waste from other trash and recycling.
 Watch the City of Upland's YouTube video below to learn more about Upland's food waste recycling program and how to collect and recycle food waste at home.

 Food Waste Recycling FAQs